openhwgroup/cve2/doc/03_reference/pipeline_details.rst

 CVE2 has a 2-stage pipeline, the 2 stages are:

 Instruction Fetch (IF)
-  Fetches instructions from memory via a prefetch buffer, capable of fetching 1 instruction per cycle if the instruction side memory system allows.
+  Represented in light yellow in :numref:`cve2-pipeline`, it Fetches instructions from memory via a prefetch buffer, capable of fetching 1 instruction per cycle if the instruction side memory system allows.
 See :ref:`instruction-fetch` for details.

 Instruction Decode and Execute (ID/EX)
-  Decodes fetched instruction and immediately executes it, register read and write all occurs in this stage.
+  Represented in light blue in :numref:`cve2-pipeline`, it decodes fetched instruction and immediately executes it, register read and write all occurs in this stage.
-  Multi-cycle instructions will stall this stage until they are complete See :ref:`instruction-decode-execute` for details.
+  Multi-cycle instructions will stall this stage until they are complete.
+See :ref:`instruction-decode-execute` for details.

 All instructions require two cycles minimum to pass down the pipeline.
 One cycle in the IF stage and one in the ID/EX stage.